abhinav-256/Distributed-ZKP-for-recoverability/README.md

 # Recoverability-Distributed-ZKP
-This is an implementation of a novel distributed ZKP that makes E2E-V voting recoverable in case of tally mis-match.
+This is an implementation of a novel distributed ZKP that makes E2E-V voting recoverable in case of tally mismatch.

 # Running the benchmarks #
 ==========================